 Seasonal changes bring changes to your wardrobe.
 If you live in an apartment or have little space, it can be hard to find the clothes that you want to wear.
 People often think that we can tidy up our clothes by using moth balls and hanging them up – but that is not the case.
-That’s why we decided to provide you with some tips and common mistakes to avoid when storing and maintaining your clothes to make them last longer:
+That’s why we decided to provide you with some tips and common mistakes to avoid when it’s time to store your clothes to make them last longer:

 When storing your clothes, you should wash them before you put them away for the season as antiperspirants, soaps, sebum and many other products can acidify and damage your clothing fibers.
 Moths love dirty fabrics, so wash them in hot water or dry clean them before putting them away for the season.